klin2024/rocm-libraries/shared/rocroller/docs/src/DesignOverview.md

 In order to execute the kernel, the assembly instructions that are stored within a `Context`'s scheduled instructions must be converted into object code.
 This is performed by the `Assembler` class.

-The `Assembler` class uses LLVM's API to assemble the instructions without having to write an assembly file to disk.
+The `Assembler` class uses AMD comgr's API to assemble the instructions without having to write an assembly file to disk.

-After the file has been assembled, the results need to be passed to the linker.
-The `Assembler` class uses LLD's API to link the program and generate object data.

 ### Executable Kernel